markoris/rf_spec_intp/README.md

 # nn_spec_intp
-Spectral interpolation for kilonovae using neural networks
+Spectral interpolation for kilonovae using random forests